dkvz/garde-theme/README.md

 * Use ES5 for all the rest

 # TODO
+[ ] Add text shadow to the headline.
 [ ] The shadow on the image-bg-overlay should be inward, not outward.
 [ ] Why am I using bootstrap?
 [ ] Try the "display" classes on hero titles.